matrix-org/matrix-spec-proposals/proposals/3865-user-nicknames.md

-# MSCXXXX: User-given attributes for users
+# MSC3865: User-given attributes for users

 > This MSC is similar to [MSC3864](https://github.com/matrix-org/matrix-spec-proposals/pull/3864),
 > which specifies user-given attributes for rooms.